 🍅 Add meat!
 This is a vegan chili, but you can certainly add meat.
 Ground beef, turkey or chicken would be great options.
 I also love Beyond Meat's Beefy Crumbles as a great non-meat substitute.

 🍅 Add in a starch.
-Serve your chili over rice, quinoa, cornbread or even tortilla chips.
+Serve this non-spicy chili over rice, quinoa, cornbread or even tortilla chips.
 You can crumble goldfish crackers, Fritos or tortilla chips on top.

 🎨 Do This Cute Craft: Pop-up Paper Peppers